USDA-SCINet/scinet-site/sn_collections/_workshops/2024-10-04-package-env-workshop-r.md

 > **Exercise 3:** Update the version of `cli` with:  `install.packages('cli')`.
 Modify the environment to be consistent.

 1. Another `renv` function to make your project environment consistent is `renv::restore()`.
 It helps update your project library to match your lockfile.
-1. For example, if we install the `MASS` library because we think we may need it but later don't, `renv::restore(clean-TRUE)` will help remove the unused package from the project library.
+1. For example, if we install the `MASS` library because we think we may need it but later don't, `renv::restore(clean=TRUE)` will help remove the unused package from the project library.
 1. `renv::restore()` can also be used to revert package version discrepancies like for `cli` above.

 ## Reproduce renv projects